Gerald Mattinson

-Gerald Alan Mattinson (born November 6, 1958) is an American retired basketball coach.
+Gerald Alan Mattinson (born November 6, 1958) is an American former basketball coach.
 He was a longtime women's basketball coach at the University of Wyoming, first as an assistant coach from 2003 to 2019 and head coach from 2019 to 2022.

 Early life and college career

 A football and basketball player in high school, Mattinson graduated from Rock Springs High School in 1977.
 He then attended and played basketball for Casper College, earning All-American honors in his only season.
 In 1978, Mattinson transferred to Weber State College (now University) to play for Neil McCarthy.
 As a senior in 1980–81, Mattinson averaged 8.7 points, 6.2 rebounds, and 1.4 assists.
 Mattinson earned a bachelor of science degree in business education from Weber State in 1981.

 Coaching career

 Early coaching career (1981–1999)

 Upon graduation, Mattinson served as a graduate assistant for Weber State for one season.
 He then returned to Rock Springs High in 1982 to become a business education teacher and boys' basketball head coach; he coached the boys' basketball team through 1987.
 From 1987 to 1999, Mattinson coached at Western Wyoming Community College in many different capacities, starting as men's assistant coach from 1987 to 1990, men's head coach and assistant athletic director from 1991 to 1998, and women's basketball assistant coach from 1998 to 1999.

 In 1999, Mattinson paused his basketball coaching career to become principal at East Junior High School in Rock Springs.